hengruo/RuneSim/README.md

 RuneSim is a simulator of *Legends of Runeterra*.

+## NOTICE

+RuneSim is being translated to Python.

 ## How to Build
 1. Install googletest v1.10.0 (recommend in `/usr/local/`)
 2. `mkdir build && cd build`